scrabbletank/farhome-rules/spacehome/rulesdoc.md

 When you lose all your life, you begin making death saving throws.
 Death saves use your Survival skill, with an increasing difficulty every roll.
 Failing a death save puts you in a critical state for the next day.
 While in a critical state, the next death save you fail kills you.
 You remain in a critical state even if you are stablized or healed until you have completed a long rest.

 Death saves start against 1 terrible die, increasing by 1 for each roll.

+### Outcome Rolls
+Some abilities, attacks, or random effects may require you to roll a single die to determine an outcome.
+This can come in many forms, but is usually used to determine the severity of an outcome.
+For example, if you trip an alarm, the game master may make you roll a bad die to see who responds. a Blank roll could mean just a utility robot, a failure a lone guardsman, or on a Disaster an entire patrol.

 ## Gear
 A good chunk of character progression comes from the gear they use.
 Normally a character can wear a single piece of armor and use a single Caster.
 Outside of those items characters can equip gear up to their loadout limit.
 By default this limit is 6, and some pieces of gear cost more or less loadout points.
 This doesn't mean you cant use things that aren't in your loadout, it's just your loadout is what is immediately available to you.
 You can change your loadout at any time by spending a full round swaping things out of your pack.
 You can change any number of items when changing your loadout, as long as your total equipped items are less than your loadout limit.